LeonardoSanBenitez/Data-Base-in-C/README.md

 ### Deletition

-it's complicated to delete a key from an internal node; the solution is to delete a key from a nearby leaf instead
+* it's complicated to delete a key from an internal node; the solution is to delete a key from a nearby leaf instead

-If the leaf is “empty” (less than the minumum degree), merge
+* If the leaf is “empty” (less than the minumum degree), merge
+* já vai juntando na descida

 ### B+trees
 * stores all data in the leaves of the tree.